 According to the National Highway Traffic Safety Administration, there were more than 6 million car crashes in 2019, with an average of 16,438 crashes per day in the US.
-If you find yourself in this situation, it’s important to be prepare.
+If you find yourself in this situation, it’s important to be prepared.
 Here’s some advice from our personal injury attorneys on what to do after a car accident.

-	- Check yourself and passengers for potential injuries.
+- Check yourself and your passengers for potential injuries.
 First and foremost, make sure you are OK, and then check on your passengers.

 - Move to safety if you can.
 If no one is hurt and your car is drivable, police suggest moving it out of the way.
 However, if anyone is hurt, or your car is damaged, wait for police and don’t move from the area.

 - Call for emergency services.
 Even if there are no visible injuries and you believe the damage is minor, call 911.
 In Wisconsin, it is required under law to immediately report a crash to law enforcement if anyone is injured, if there is $200 or more in damage to government property or if there is $1,000 or more in damage to any person’s property.

 - Limit conversations with the other party and don’t admit fault.
 Depending on the situation, it might be hard not to get out of your car and start getting upset with the other party involved.
 However, you should limit what you say.
 Do not admit blame or start blaming the other party.